shrikantborole/RabbitMQ.Explore/RabbitMQ.Explore/Readme.txt

 ﻿Steps to use:
 A) Clone the code.
-B) Update the appsetting.config with proper steps.
+B) Update the appsetting.config with proper settings.
 C) Copy the certificate at %APPDATA%\RabbitMQ\
 	1. In case if you wnat to generate the certificate on you own machine, please checked Certiciate/ReadMe.txt
 D) Copy the rabbitmq-02.conf at %APPDATA%\RabbitMQ\ and rename it to rabbitmq.conf